 Tanya Brooks, Senior Communications Specialist at Greenpeace USA, (+1) 703-342-9226, [email protected]

 Eliza Yang, Communications Officer at Greenpeace East Asia (Taipei), (+886) 958-658-612, [email protected]

 Shuk-Wah Chung, Communications Lead, global fisheries campaign with Greenpeace International, (+852) 5420 4186, [email protected]

 Follow @greenpeacepress on Twitter for our latest international press releases

-On Sept 8 2022, the report was updated after a layout error was found.
+Note: This post was edited on 8 Sept 2022 after a layout error was found.
 The IMO and registration numbers have been corrected on pages 22, 24, and 27.